SKC-Developer/DoS-Attacker/README.md

 package_size can't be more than SO_MAX_MSG_SIZE (it's usually 8195).
 You can get the list of services from *'%WINDIR%\\system32\\drivers\\etc\\services'*.
 You can add services to this file.
+You can use *Port Scanner* (https://github.com/SKC-Developer/Port-Scanner.git) to get a list of all the open ports of your victim.

 ## How it works:
 The program connects to the server, using the service you have chose.